rejectedsoftware/vibelog/README.md

 1. Create a new project:

-		$ vibe init my-blog
+		$ dub init my-blog
 		$ cd my-blog

-2. Edit package.json and add the following entry to the "dependencies" section:
+2. Edit package.json and add the following entries to the "dependencies" section:

-		"vibelog": ">=0.0.6"
+		"vibelog": ">=0.0.9"

 3. Edit source/app.d: